 Are you crazy to buy a hardware load balancer?

 There’s no doubt that the software adoption trend for load balancers is increasing - and the likelihood is that this will continue.
 After all, it makes sense right?
-The numbers look nicer on the budget sheet, you can take the virtual ADC wherever you want, it runs on any

 The customer asks, we deliver: “where are your reports...?''

 I should really say that not every request of this type can be turned around on the same day - but we do try!